Ask the Pro's: Help planning our 2016 Trip

 I would recommend hiring a guide one day to learn techniques, regulations and to ask your guide about where to fish the rest of the time if you are driven to do it yourself.Zack Walters - Head Guide at Alaska Clearwater Sportfishing

 Without knowing more about your trip constraints (budget, how long, guided or unguided, road accessible or wilderness trip, etc.), I'd suggest the following as a first trip to Alaska: for a road accessible trip to catch Salmon, Rainbow Trout and Steelhead, try the Kenai Peninsula south of Anchorage.
-Look into the Kenai, Russian, Kasilof and Anchor Rivers.
+Look into the Kenai River, Russian River, Kasilof River and Anchor River.
 Steelhead runs in this area usually occur in the fall - late September into October, so that will dictate your trip timing.
 But the good thing about fall fishing on the Kenai Peninsula is the crowds are generally minimal.

 If you drop the steelhead constraint, the many tributaries of the Susitna River north of Anchorage (along the George Parks Highway) offers numerous road accessible fishing options.
 And your trip timing window broadens from June through October.

-Kodiak Island offers good road accessible fishing options with fewer crowds.
+Also, fishing on Kodiak Island offers good road accessible options with fewer crowds.